 A big focus of VR companies such as Oculus VR has been on the audio as this can make the difference between creating a truly immersive environment and leaving wearers cold.
 Since the HoloLens is AR not VR, there's less of an obsession with tricking your mind into believing it's somewhere it's not, but sound is still part of the package.

-As we said, the speakers sit above your ears and in-app or in-game audio will come from different directions which depend on where you are in relation to the virtual object making the sound.
-Just like real life.
+As we said, the speakers sit above your ears and will deliver spatial audio.
+This means that in-app or in-game audio will come from different directions based on where you are in relation to the virtual object making the sound.
+Just like, y'know, real life.

 The apps and games

 So the tech is here and it feels like the future.
 But what can you actually do with a HoloLens headset?
-There's a small selection of HoloLens apps mentioned over on the Microsoft website, which includes the likes of Skype plus a mix of more interesting HoloLens games and experiences.
+Microsoft showcases a small selection of the nearly 150 HoloLens apps on its website, which includes the likes of Skype and other interesting games and experiences.

-There's HoloStudio where you can create holograms and turn them into 3D objects using a 3D printer.
-Actiongram beta uses holograms to tell stories, while Roboraid is a mixed reality first person shooter that uses gestures and gaze to fire at the enemy.
+There are plenty more, too.
+HoloStudio lets you can create holograms and turn them into 3D objects using a 3D printer.
+Actiongram beta uses holograms to tell stories, and Roboraid is a mixed reality first person shooter that uses gestures and gaze to fire at the enemy.